 Integrated bridge and navigation system

-The ship is fitted with ten guns, 12.7mm to 155mm, which allow fast automatic engagement.
+The ship is also fitted with ten guns, ranging from 12.7mm to 155mm, allowing fast automatic engagement.

 The BWB awarded Oto Melara contracts for the supply of five 127/64 LW Alleggerito lightweight naval guns, four for installation on the F125 frigates and the fifth for training.

-The gun has two automatic feeding devices (AFDs), one for the charges and one for the projectiles, the rounds being automatically assembled before entering the turret, and can fire long-range Vulcano ammunition.
-The guns have a 35-rounds-a-minute rate of fire and a range of 23km against surface targets and 8.6km against airborne target.
+The gun has two automatic feeding devices, one for the charges and one for the projectiles.
+The rounds are automatically assembled before entering the turret and can fire long-range Vulcano ammunition.
+The guns have a 35-rounds-a-minute rate of fire along with a range of 23km against surface targets and 8.6km against airborne targets.

-The German Navy has also selected the Oto Melara remote controlled 12.7mm HITROLE naval turret in the naval tilting (NT) option for the F125.
-The contract covers the supply of 25 systems, five for installation of each of the four frigates and five for installation on land for training.
+The German Navy has also selected the Oto Melara remote-controlled 12.7mm Hitrole naval turret in the naval tilting option for the F125.
+The contract covers the supply of 25 systems, five for the installation of each of the four frigates and the other five for on-land installation for training.

-Two quadruple missile launchers for the Boeing RGM-84 Harpoon anti-ship missile are installed amidship on the missile deck forward of the funnel.
+Two quadruple missile launchers for the Boeing RGM-84 Harpoon anti-ship missile are installed on the missile deck, forward of the funnel.
 The Harpoon missiles are armed with a 227kg warhead and use active radar homing.
-The missiles have a high subsonic speed (Mach 0.9) and a range of up to 130km.
+The missiles have a high-subsonic speed (Mach 0.9) and a range of up to 130km.

-The frigates have no conventional on-board sonar but instead have a diver and swimmer detection sonar to counter terrorist and special forces threats.
-The frigates are equipped with a 360° infrared surveillance system installed on the front surface of the tower mast at a position just lower than the air and surface search radar.
+The frigates have no conventional onboard sonar, but instead a diver and swimmer detection sonar to counter terrorist threats.
+The frigates are equipped with a 360° infrared surveillance system, which is installed on the front surface of the tower mast at a position just lower than the air and surface search radar.

-Radar systems will include an EADS TRS-3D air and surface search radar, navigation and fire control radars.
+Radar systems include an EADS TRS-3D air and surface search radar as well as navigation and fire control radars.
 The TRS-3D radar carries out automatic detection, track initiation and tracking of all types of air and sea targets.

 The navigation radar is installed on the roof of the bridge.

-Much of the electronic warfare suite has not been announced but it will include four Rheinmetall MASS multi ammunition soft-kill systems.
-The MASS decoy and mini mortar dispensers are installed on the port and starboard sides above the bridge and on the helicopter hangar roof.
+The frigate includes four Rheinmetall multi-ammunition softkill systems (MASS).
+The MASS decoy and mini mortar dispensers are installed on the port and starboard sides above the bridge, as well as on the helicopter hangar roof.

-The frigates are fitted with a new combined diesel electric and gas (CODLAG) electrical propulsion system with a 20MW General Electric LM 2500 gas turbine, four MTU 20V 4000 M53B diesel engines providing 3,015kW each (total 12.06MW) and two Siemens electric motors providing 4.5MW each (total 9MW).
+The frigates are fitted with a new combined diesel-electric and gas electrical propulsion system with a 20MW General Electric LM 2500 gas turbine, four MTU 20V 4000 M53B diesel engines providing 3,015kW each (total 12.06MW) and two Siemens electric motors providing 4.5MW each (total 9MW).

-The main machinery will run for 30,000 hours between major overhauls.
+The main machinery is designed to run for 30,000h between major overhauls.
 The F125 is fitted with bow thrusters for precision dockyard manoeuvring without assistance.